ofZach/devart-template/project_posts/2014-01-29-motivation.md

 Also, we are so often really unaware of our orientation in the world.
 For example -- where is Tokyo in relationship to where you are standing now?
 Where’s cairo?
 Or Bogota?
 The idea that by turning 360 degrees you can orient yourself towards anywhere in the world is a simple and important notion I’d like to explore here.
 I always find for example, this great moment coming out of the subway at a new stop where you don’t know which way you are facing there’s something really magical which happens where your brain has to map your model of the world to your sensory perception of the world.
 I think those moments of orientational awareness will be interesting to experiment with.

 Finally, I’m intrigued with granular approaches to media - if we cut down images / sounds / text into small, malleable pieces what can build with them?
-The poet [Kenneth Goldsmith](http://en.wikipedia.org/wiki/Kenneth_Goldsmith) quotes the conceptual artist, [Douglas Huebler](http://en.wikipedia.org/wiki/Douglas_Huebler), when describing his [style of teaching uncreative writing](http://chronicle.com/article/Uncreative-Writing/128908/) (where the students are not allowed to write any new words),
+The poet <a href="http://en.wikipedia.org/wiki/Kenneth_Goldsmith" target="_blank">Kenneth Goldsmith</a> quotes the conceptual artist, <a href="http://en.wikipedia.org/wiki/Douglas_Huebler" target="_blank">Douglas Huebler</a>, when describing his <a href="http://chronicle.com/article/Uncreative-Writing/128908/" target="_blank">style of teaching uncreative writing</a> (where the students are not allowed to write any new words),

 > "The world is full of objects, more or less interesting; I do not wish to add any more.

 I think there’s something really beautiful about using all the material out there in new ways.